 Burning wood needs oxygen, we need to breathe oxygen, both us and the stove get our oxygen from the air in the room.
 If the fire uses all the oxygen in the room we will suffocate.
 Ventilation is the way oxygen is supplied to the fire.

 If there is no fresh air entering the room two deadly things will happen:

 - As the oxygen in the air becomes depleted.
 The combustion process, deprived of sufficient oxygen, becomes incomplete and large quantities of carbon monoxide (CO) will be produced, present in even very small quantities CO can be lethal.

-- Eventually, the stove will use up all of the oxygen, and if you haven't already died of carbon monoxide poisoning you will suffocate and die.
+- Eventually, the stove will use up all of the oxygen, and if the occupants haven't already died of carbon monoxide poisoning they will suffocate and die.

 The oxygen in approx' 16 m3 of air is needed to burn one kg of well-seasoned wood in your stove.
 That's about half of the air in an average room (3.5m x 3.5m x 3m).

 In older houses, which tend to be draughty, government regulations advise that no extra ventilation is required in wood-burning stoves of 5kW or less.

 For stoves with a greater heat rating, you need an air vent with a 5.5cm² surface area for every 1 kW above 5 kW

 In houses built after 2008 (more airtight so less draughty) the ventilation requirements are based on the 'air permeability test' which measures 'uncontrolled ventilation' (a technical term for draughtiness).

 A test for this will have been carried out and you should have been given the results when you bought the house.
 To find out more about air permeability testing you can visit the NHBC FAQs here